-Activity Evidence that supports this approach Challenge number(s) addressed Draw Talk Staffing It is our intention to offer the 12 hours of one-to-one support outside the normal school day hours.
-4 £1,000 Supported extra- curricular activities/ Supported Educational Visits Disadvantaged children will have access to externally-coached after school activities free of charge and educational visits will be funded to ensure they have equal opportunities to develop their cultural capital to that of their non-disadvantaged peers.
-5 £2,500 Prepared for school Disadvantaged pupils and their families will be supported financially to ensure children are prepared for learning in terms of equipment to include, uniform, PE kit, learning resources for home (eg books and mathematics equipment) 1 £3,000 Attendance Our fortnightly meetings with the Authority's Educational Welfare Officer are aimed at ensuring children with below expected levels of attendance are identified at an early stage and appropriate intervention/support is put into place at the earliest opportunity 2 Contingency Fund We have set aside a contingency fund to deal with issues that cannot be foreseen £1,000 in order to assist us with supporting families in a timely manner. -- --
+Activity Evidence that supports this approach Challenge number(s) addressed Supported extra- curricular activities/ Supported Educational Visits Disadvantaged children will have access to externally-coached after school activities free of charge and educational visits will be funded to ensure they have equal opportunities to develop their cultural capital to that of their non-disadvantaged peers.
+5 £2,500 Prepared for school Disadvantaged pupils and their families will be supported financially to ensure children are prepared for learning in terms of equipment to include, uniform, PE kit, learning resources for home (eg books and mathematics equipment) 1 £2,500 Attendance Our fortnightly meetings with the Authority's Educational Welfare Officer are aimed at ensuring children with below expected levels of attendance are identified at an early stage and appropriate intervention/support is put into place at the earliest opportunity 2 Contingency Fund We have set aside a contingency fund to deal with issues that cannot be foreseen in order to assist us with supporting families in a timely manner. £1,000